flowcate/deephub-advanced-setup/README.md

 * In the left vertical navigatio nmenu, go down to "Configure" where you'll find the sub-menu "Realm settings".
 Click the latter.
 * In the top right corner of the screen, you'll see a drop-down menu named "Action": open it up and select "Partial import".
 * Choose "Browse" button in the upcoming dialog to select the "omlox-realm.json" provided with this repo.
 * The file gets parsed and as result, the number of "Clients", "Realm roles" and "Client roles" are displayed.
-Mark the checkboxes in front of all these three categories to import all of those by clicking import.
+Mark the checkboxes in front of all these three categories to import all of those.
+* Choose "Overwrite" from the "If a resource already exists, specify what should be done" drop down menu below.
+* Click "import".
 * Click "close" in the upcoming dialog that should indicate the import success.
 * Click "Users" in the vertical left main menu to add a new user.
 * Choose "Add User" and create a new user named "deephub-tester" (rest of this example relies on it)